CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

    ![ws name.](media/96.png)

 1. You'll see a dialog box to authenticate your login which is the indication of MFA implementation.
-Answer the call, you will be asked to press the "#" key to complete the verification.
+Authenticate the login according to the authentication menthod you have chosen in lab 9, exercise 1 to complete the verification.

    ![ws name.](media/2avd54.png)